BBC Licence Fee (Civil Debt) Bill

 Overview

-The BBC Licence Fee (Civil Debt) Bill aims to decriminalise non-payment of the BBC television licence fee, changing it from a criminal offence to a civil one.
-This means that those who don't pay will face penalties rather than prosecution.
+This bill aims to decriminalise non-payment of the BBC television licence fee, changing the penalty from a criminal offence to a civil one.
+This means that non-payment would be handled through a system of fines and debt recovery rather than prosecution in a criminal court.

 Description